Government waste work programme

 Our strategy sets out our approach to this and explains how we achieve compliance and interact with regulated communities.

-See the stategy
+See the strategy

 Find out about compliance, monitoring and enforcement under the Waste Minimisation Act